inside kurt schwitters’ merz barn, the dada artist’s final work, revived by factum foundation

-art 187 shares connections: +1710
+art 196 shares connections: +1810

 kurt schwitters’ merz barn in cumbria to become art residency

 Reviving a major remnant from the anti-art Dada movement, Factum Foundation has acquired Kurt Schwitters’ Merz Barn in England’s idyllic Lake District with plans to regenerate it as part of a creative cultural hub and art residency.
-The great German artist, who led a life of displacement and upheaval, is most recognized for his ‘Merz Picture’ collages created from discarded, found materials that he reassembles as a reflection on the fragmentation of his times.
+The great German artist, who led a life of displacement and upheaval, is most recognized for his ‘Merz Picture’ collages created from discarded, found materials that he reassembled as a reflection on the fragmentation of his times.
 In 1937, Schwitters fled the Nazi regime and eventually found refuge in a barn in the Cumbrian countryside in which he lived and worked until his death in 1948.
-This space, though incomplete, became one of the most major artworks of his career and reflects his abstraction techniques and non-conformist ideologies.
+This space, though incomplete, became one of the most major artworks of his career and reflects his abstraction techniques and non-conformist ideologies in a new dimension.
 What remains is a spatial translation of his collages materialized through layers of plaster cast and painted over found objects.

 To learn more about the project, designboom spoke with Adam Lowe, founder of London- and Spain-based Factum Foundation.
 Lowe, who has long been committed to the preservation of Schwitters’ legacy, explains how he approaches at-risk cultural heritage sites by recording and replicating them through meticulously developed systems of digital technologies.
-At the Elterwater Merz Barn, this begins with creating a 3D digitization of the original wall, planning the reunification of the three dimensional collage with the site by creating a facsimile of the missing section.
+At the Elterwater Merz Barn, this begins with creating a 3D digitization of the original wall, planning the reunification of the 3D collage with the site by creating a facsimile of the missing section.
 ‘We want to make sure the facsimile keeps the original intent, and that all aspects of Schwitters’ work are celebrated across all the other buildings on Cylinders with events that contextualize it,’ Lowe tells designboom.

 interview: factum foundation on reviving kurt shwitters' last dada artwork, merz barn, in UK